 - If any of your uploaded documents cannot be accepted, you will be informed by e-mail and can check the document status in the application portal.

-- After you have paid all fees and the complete enrollment application with all attachments has been received by the admissions office and has passed review, your status will change to enrolled.
+- After you have paid all fees and the complete enrollment application with all attachments has been received by the Application, Admission, Enrollment Department and has passed review, your status will change to enrolled.
 Once again, you will get an e-mail notice to that effect.

 - After you are enrolled, you can access your student documents.

 - A day after enrolling, applicants receive a link for activating their new student account.
 It must be activated within 2 months.
 You will find more information about it in the guide to activating the student account.

 - Using your account, you can then download your studies certification.
 It will also have information about how to re-register in the future.